 EDGAR Company Filings | CIK Lookup

 The Central Index Key (CIK) is used on the SEC's computer systems to identify corporations and individual people who have filed disclosure with the SEC.
-You can use the CIK to search for company or fund filings on EDGAR.

 To find a CIK for a company, fund, or individual type in as much of the company name as you know.
 For example: "Bank of" would find both "Bank of New York" and "Bank of Boston."

 - the (fictitious) "John Smith" might be "Smith John"